raspberrypilearning/quest-seeker/en/step_3.md

 --- /task ---

 --- task ---
-The Quest Giver NPC needs to check for completion of the quest and give the player a reward, but only once.
+The Quest Giver NPC needs to check for completion of the quest and thank the player.

 --- collapse ---

 ---
-title: Check condition
+title: Check whether player has mutiple different items
 ---

 ```